sparrow217/CSCI4900001-github-repot/README.md

 The app is not ready for production yet so this part is incomplete.

 ###Technologies used:
 The development environment we will be using is a unix/linux environment.
 Also we will be using the MySQL relational database management system to store data that is extracted from GHTorrent.
-The application will be hosted on a server instance provided by Amazon Web Services (AWS).
+The application will be hosted on a Ubuntu server instance provided by Anvil.
 We will be using Python to handle the data on the backend and we will return a CSV file that will contain the data.

 ###License